Frequently Asked Questions

 Can this act as an at-home, self-test in combination with telemedicine?

 Generally speaking, the Nuclein™ Hand-Held PCR Test is designed to be disposable and requires no technical expertise.
 It provides results in under one hour and was designed to be used anywhere it is needed, from the most remote corners of the world to someone’s home.
 At the same time, it is important to note that this type of at-home use would need to be specifically authorized by the FDA.
-Please also note that, while the FDA has stated that they, “see value in safe and accurate tests that may include home collection” they have not, to date, authorized any such at-home use.

 How is this different than other types of testing solutions?